 There are over 1,000 different CRM systems available today.
 Way too many to cover here.
 Here are some tips for narrowing down the selection to a reasonable number.
 Let’s start out by looking at the Big 4.
-The biggest players in CRM are Salesforce, Microsoft Dynamics, SAP and Oracle.
+The biggest players in CRM are Salesforce, Microsoft Dynamics, SAP, and Oracle.
 SAP and Oracle are dominant in the largest enterprise settings.
 If you are a small to mid-sized business, you’re probably better off looking at Microsoft or Salesforce.
 CRM Magazine and Gartner Research routinely place these 2 solutions as leaders for small and mid-sized organizations.
 There are lots of partners that can help you deploy these, plus lots of add-on solutions that can round out functionality that these 2 may lack, e.g., robust marketing automation, integration with disparate systems/databases, electronic signature, etc.

-If you use Office 365, the level native integration with Dynamics 365 (Power BI, Outlook, Excel, SharePoint, etc.) is superior in many ways and contributes to the overall productivity of your users.
+If you use Office 365, the level of native integration with Dynamics 365 (Power BI, Outlook, Teams, OneNote, Excel, SharePoint, etc.) is superior in many ways and contributes to the overall productivity of your users.
 Also, Microsoft Dynamics 365’s total cost of ownership is much lower.
-Salesforce tends be the first in terms of new functionality and has more add-on solutions.
+Salesforce tends to be the first in terms of new functionality and has more add-on solutions.
 Salesforce is a cloud-only platform while Dynamics 365 operates in the cloud, on-premise, or in a hybrid environment.

 Selecting a new CRM system can be a little intimidating.
 Between evaluating complex technology and dealing with the internal pressure to “get it right”, the experience can be confusing and stressful.
 There are 5 factors we recommend you look at in helping make your selection.

 Budget: Establish your current-year and long-term budget.
 Knowing your budget upfront helps manage expectations and provide partners or vendors with the proper framework within which to make the appropriate recommendation.

-Breadth of Selection: Don’t feel compelled to evaluate every system available.
+The Breadth of Selection: Don’t feel compelled to evaluate every system available.
 Restrict your search to 2 or 3 vendors.
 There are plenty of resources to help you narrow down the list of potential solutions, according to your budget and purpose.
 For instance, there are review sites and other forums that facilitate the free exchange of information regarding competing systems.

 Articulating Your Current and Future Requirements: Ask yourself what you need today, and how you see your operation evolving.
 CRM is a great tool for supporting customer-facing and internal processes.
-Create a document (bullet points, paragraphs, visio, flow-chart, whatever) that outlines your process and share that with the group that designs and implements your system.
+Create a document (bullet points, paragraphs, Visio, flow-chart, whatever) that outlines your process and share that with the group that designs and implements your system.
 This will be of great value in helping them estimate the level of effort it’s going to take, bringing your vision to reality.

 Migrating Data: If you’re bringing data over from existing systems or databases, take the time to evaluate what data you REALLY need to bring to the new system.
 Customer account and contact records are generally no-brainers.
 However, if records are obsolete or have not been maintained properly, you may consider starting fresh.
 This approach can also save you time and money during the implementation of the new system.